 - Our adult education classes

-There are also a number of smaller, less “formal” groups within the church such as women, wine and worship, church in a pub, the men’s lunch group, and the comfort quilters.
+There are also a number of smaller, less “formal” groups within the church such as Women, Wine and Worship, Church in a Pub, a men’s lunch group, and the comfort quilters.

 These groups and others offer fellowship activities throughout the year.
 There have been bridge nights, kitchen parties, family events, and dinner theatres.
 We’ve also hosted a variety of concerts and special services, weddings and funeral services.
 All of these groups and activities take place in a friendly and comforting atmosphere reflected by the people of our church.

 Our church building is also host to an early learning centre (preschool), meetings for groups with the Girl Guides of Canada, and a community choir.
 With the new building’s hall, kitchen, chapel, nursery, and upstairs meeting rooms, it is an ideal location for events and activities in the community that don’t necessarily connect directly to our church and its members.

 The true picture of our pastoral charge comes from the people in our church.
 We are a multigenerational congregation that is a welcoming, extended family to all.
 You can always find someone to watch your young children for a few minutes, someone to share a cup of tea with, or someone to give you a ride home.

-We are an open-minded and creative congregation who still rely on some of our traditional comforts.
+We are an affirming and creative congregation who still rely on some of our traditional comforts.
 As much as you will hear a traditional hymn being sung during a service, you may also hear someone beating on the church’s djembe drum.
 As well as you will hear scripture being read from the Bible, you can learn the interpretation of those stories and how they relate to modern day, and more liberal thought.
 We have a wealth of experiences, skills and energy to be tapped into to promote the growth of the CHWUC pastoral charge.